© Unofficial Royalty 2024

 May 21, 1527 – Birth of King Felipe II of Spain at Palacio de Pimentel in Valladolid, Spain

-Besides being King of Spain, Philp (Felipe in Spanish) was also King of Portugal, King of Naples and Sicily, Duke of Milan, Lord of the Seventeen Provinces of the Netherlands, and jure uxoris (by right of his wife) King of England and Ireland during his marriage to Queen Mary I of England (the second of his four wives) from 1554 until Mary’s death in 1558.
+Besides being King of Spain, Philp (Felipe in Spanish) was also King of Portugal, King of Naples and Sicily, Duke of Milan, Lord of the Seventeen Provinces of the Netherlands, and jure uxoris (by right of his wife) King of England and Ireland during his marriage to Queen Mary I of England (the second of his four wives) from 1554 until Mary died in 1558.
 Philip married four times, was a widower four times, and had children with three of his wives.
 He built The Royal Site of San Lorenzo de El Escorial (known as El Escorial) near Madrid, which served as a monastery, basilica, royal palace, burial pantheon, library, museum, university, school, and hospital.
 Today, it is still the traditional burial site of the Spanish royal family.

 Unofficial Royalty: King Felipe II of Spain